One year ago, the Business Roundtable pledged to reshape the culture of business. Has anything changed?

 Bebchuk and Tallarita also reviewed the corporate governance guidelines of the companies whose CEOs are on the Business Roundtable board of directors.
 Three companies—Boeing, Stryker, and Marriott International—did amend their guidelines, but not with language that reflects that Business Roundtable pledge.
 Of the rest, “all except two,” they write in a presentation of their research, “contain traditional formulations of corporate purpose or even endorse the shareholder primacy principle.”
 Take Dimon’s company, JPMorgan Chase: Under the “Board Commitments Section” of those guidelines, it states, “The Board as a whole is responsible for the oversight of management on behalf of the Firm’s shareholders.”
 The term “stakeholders” does not appear in JPMorgan Chase’s corporate governance principles.

 Still, the entire idea of shareholder benefits has been changing, Stafford says.
 There’s not necessarily an explicit trade-off between profitability and stakeholder capitalism—some actions that benefit stakeholders are good for the business’s bottom line, too.
-“The only place where it causes any agita is if you’re incredibly short-term focused,” he says. “[If] you’re focused on 5 to 10 years, you have to make sure that you drive activities that make your business more sustainable, that make your business more of a magnet within the communities you operate and so things that matter to your customers.
+“The only place where it causes any agita is if you’re incredibly short-term focused,” he says. “[If] you’re focused on 5 to 10 years, you have to make sure that you drive activities that make your business more sustainable, that make your business more of a magnet within the communities you operate and do things that matter to your customers.
 If you really take a 5- to 10-year view, you can’t destroy the environment that you live in.
 You’re not going to be successful.”

 In the 12 months since that Business Roundtable commitment, the expectations of corporate responsibility have changed even more as Americans have faced a devastating health pandemic, a drastic economic downturn, and a nationwide reckoning for racial justice.
 Plenty of companies released statements of support and solidarity, and even promised to keep workers employed or helped ensure employees and their families had things like internet access.
 Stafford thinks that the Business Roundtable’s pledge, and that new expectation of corporate purpose, helped push for more companies and CEOs to be so vocal during all of those challenges.